Kaltsoon/data-management-and-databases/slidev/01-introduction-to-databases.md

   - A real estate company is renting properties
   - Each property has a property owner and a lease if the property is rented
   - Each lease has a client who is renting the property from the owner
-  - The company has a sales team responsible for finding clients for the available properties and a contracts team responsible for managing the leases
+  - The company has a **sales team** responsible for finding clients for the available properties and a **contracts team** responsible for managing the leases
+- Next, we will have a look at two possible approaches of managing this data, which are the **file-based** and **data management system** approaches

 ---